 - Retractors are placed to hold the patient’s lips away from the gums.

-- A napkin is placed over the lips and a soft coating is put over the gums to protect them from the bleaching gel.
+- A napkin is placed over the lips and a soft coating is applied over the gums to protect them from the bleaching gel.

 - The hydrogen peroxide bleaching gel is applied and the LED light is directed at the patient’s teeth.
 The patient will remain under the light for 15 to 60 minutes, depending on how quickly the teeth respond to the treatment.